Serving

 Soy Sauce

-1. Cut BEEF across the grain into narrow strips less than 1/4 inch thick.
+1. Slice BEEF thin across the grain, then into narrow strips 1/4 inch wide or less.

-2. Soak MUSHROOMS in warm water for at least 1/2 hour, then remove stems and slice caps into strips of similar size to the beef.
+2. Soak MUSHROOMS in warm water for (at least 45 min for dried, 20 min for fresh Shiitakes).
+Remove stems and slice caps thin, and into strips of similar size to the beef.

-7. In a spacious sauté pan or wok, heat OIL and fry Beef over moderate flame, stirring until all raw color is gone, then stir in Mushrooms and Garlic.
-Continue to fry stirring for another 2 minutes.
+1. In a spacious sauté pan or wok, heat Oil and fry Beef over moderate flame, stirring until all raw color is gone, then stir in Mushrooms and Garlic.
+Continue to fry stirring for another 3 minutes.

 NOTES:

-1. Beef: Weight is with all excess fat removed.
-On the other hand, beef with too little fat lacks flavor, there should be a little marbled through it.
+Weight is with all excess fat removed.
+On the other hand, beef with too little fat lacks flavor, there should be some marbled through it.

 ©Andrew Grygus - ajg@aaxnet.com - Linking to and non-commercial use of this page is permitted.